You’ve found the ideal office space. Your team is on board and ready for the journey ahead. Then moving day comes, and with it, moving problems.

 Not only will professional office movers safely transport your equipment, they can disconnect, pack and reinstall it.
 Worry-free.

 The number one way to avoid this all-too-common moving problem is to put safety first.
-Hold a meeting before any changes take place to educate your staff on company procedures.
+Hold a meeting before any changes take place in your office, to educate staff on company procedures.
 Answer questions and set safety expectations.

 Provide a demonstration on how to properly lift and move objects.
-This is especially helpful for staff whose jobs don’t normally involve such tasks.
-Ensure the proper tools and equipment—like stepladders, gloves with grips, safety glasses and hard hats—are available as necessary.
+This is especially helpful for people whose jobs don’t normally involve such physical tasks.
+Ensure the proper tools—like stepladders, gloves with grips, safety glasses and hard hats—are available as necessary.

-To prevent tripping hazards, designate specific areas for garbage, donations, and packed items so boxes and bags aren’t strewn along hallways and in doorways.
+To prevent tripping hazards, designate specific areas for garbage, donations, and ready-to-move items so boxes and bags aren’t strewn along hallways or blocking doorways.